wpswings/upsell-order-bump-offer-for-woocommerce/readme.md

 # Description

-**UPSELL ORDER BUMP OFFER FOR WOOCOMMERCE IS AN UPSELLING PLUGIN THAT LETS THE MERCHANTS SHOW UPSELL AND CROSS-SELL OFFERS ON THE CHECKOUT PAGE TO BOOST AOV AND INCREASE SALES.**
+**UPSELL ORDER BUMP OFFER FOR WOOCOMMERCE IS AN UPSELLING AND CROSS-SELLING PLUGIN THAT LETS THE WOOCOMMERCE MERCHANTS SHOW PRODUCT RECOMMENDATIONS ON THE PRODUCT, CART & CHECKOUT PAGE TO BOOST AOV AND INCREASE SALES.**

-The Upsell Order Bump plugin facilitates store owners to make special offers exclusively on their checkout page, enabling them to increase their conversions and Average Order Value.
-The offer gets added to the customer’s existing order in just a single click, which enables them to bump sell.
+The [**WooCommerce Upsell Order Bump**]((https://wpswings.com/upsell-order-bump-offer-for-woocommerce-pro/?utm_source=order-bump-github-page&utm_medium=referral&utm_campaign=order-bump-pro) plugin facilitates store owners to make special offers exclusively on their checkout page, enabling them to increase their conversions and Average Order Value.
+The offer gets added to the customer’s existing order in just a single click, which allows them to order bump upsell.

+Show your customers an exclusive upsell and cross-sell offer deals at an unbelievable price at the very moment that they are checking out.

+Relevant bump offers can be set for specific targets with WooCommerce Order Bump which ensures customer satisfaction and thus results in improved sales.

 [**Video**] - [**How To Create Upsell Order Bumps In Your WooCommerce Store?**](https://www.youtube.com/watch?v=BtMO0nH3EtE)

-Relevant offers can be set for specific targets with [**WooCommerce Upsell Bump offer**](https://wpswings.com/product/upsell-order-bump-offer-for-woocommerce-pro/?utm_source=order-bump-github-page&utm_medium=referral&utm_campaign=order-bump-pro) which ensures customer satisfaction and thus results in improved sales improvements

 [**Upsell Order Bump Demo**](https://demo.wpswings.com/upsell-order-bump-offer-for-woocommerce-pro/?utm_source=order-bump-github-page&utm_medium=referral&utm_campaign=order-bump-frontend-demo) | [**Order Bump Offer Documentation**](https://docs.wpswings.com/upsell-order-bump-offer-for-woocommerce/?utm_source=order-bump-github-page&utm_medium=referral&utm_campaign=order-bump-doc) | [**Contact Us**](https://wpswings.com/contact-us/?utm_source=order-bump-github-page&utm_medium=referral&utm_campaign=contactus)